- Sign into AIM Student Portal. Log in with your university credentials which will include the Duo Authentication process.

 Here is a sample email you could send to your instructors:

-I would like to submit an exam request to Student Disability Resource Center to take your exam with accommodations of extended time.
+I would like to submit an exam request to Student Disability Resource Center to take your exam with my extended time accommodation.

-During this semester I am unable to submit exam requests until instructors complete the alternative testing agreement.
+I am unable to submit exam requests until instructors complete the Alternative Testing Agreement.
 The link to the agreement is in the Faculty Notification Letter you received for me.